 Your ethnicity has higher rates of lactose intolerance

 We all need lactase to digest our mother’s milk as infants, but evolution didn’t automatically equip us to keep consuming lactose into adulthood.
 Humans’ ability to digest lactose in adulthood didn’t develop until about 5,000 years ago, among cattle herders in northern Europe, for whom the ability to digest milk was especially useful, according to the New York Times.
 Though genetics that allow for the presence of lactase in the body have spread in large portions of the Caucasian and East African populations, East Asian, South Asian, and other African populations have much higher incidences of adults experiencing symptoms of lactose intolerance, according to Dr. Mason.
 Here are the things that happen to your body when you give up dairy.

 You’re not sick with something else

 The cramping and diarrhea of lactose intolerance resemble the symptoms of other types of inflammatory bowel diseases, including Crohn’s disease and irritable bowel syndrome, according to Healthline.
-(Here are some common stomach pains and what they mean.)
-While lactase deficiencies are more common in those with Crohn’s disease than those without, and Raden says someone can have both irritable bowel syndrome and lactose intolerance, it’s important to remember the key distinguishing characteristic of symptoms of lactose intolerance: they only occur after someone consumes milk-containing products.
-To test your own symptoms of lactose intolerance, try not consuming dairy for a while and see if the bloating, gas, and stomach pain go away.
+While lactase deficiencies are more common in those with Crohn’s disease than those without, and Raden says someone can have both irritable bowel syndrome and lactose intolerance, it’s important to remember the key distinguishing characteristic of lactose intolerance symptoms: they only occur after someone consumes milk-containing products.
+To test your own lactose intolerance symptoms, try not consuming dairy for a while and see if the bloating, gas, and stomach pain go away.
 If they don’t, you might be facing a different digestion-related issue.
-Here are some common signs of irritable bowel syndrome.
+Here are some common stomach pains and what they mean.